PrastyaSusanto/Commuter-Prediction-App/README.md

 # Commuter-Prediction-App
-This is my newest project beta
+This is my newest project to predict amount of Commuter Passengers but with plot as an additional features.